 10. Jack Kent Cooke Foundation Scholarship

-Valued at $40,000 per year, the Jack Kent Cooke Foundation Scholarship supports high-achieving high school seniors who’ve worked hard to attend the United States’ most prestigious four-year universities.
-At minimum, scholars must earn a cumulative unweighted GPA of 3.5, achieve a composite SAT score of 1200, attain a combined ACT score of 26, and have annual family income under $95,000.
-Applications must include an academic transcript, standardized tests, two recommendations, and a page-long personal essay.
+The Jack Kent Cooke Foundation Scholarship is valued at $40,000 per year.
+It supports high-achieving high school seniors.
+It was created for high school seniors who’ve worked hard to attend the United States’ most prestigious four-year universities.
+At minimum, scholars must: earn a cumulative unweighted 3.5 GPA.
+The must achieve a composite SAT score of 1200 or ACT score of 26.
+They must have an annual family income under $95,000.
+Applications must include an academic transcript and standardized test scores.
+Applicants must also include two recommendations and a one-page personal essay.

 Contact